-At Community Natural Foods they consider Earth Day every day.
-They’ve instilled many initiatives to reduce their impact on the environment and have partnered with businesses like HOP compost to further these efforts.
+At Community Natural Foods we consider Earth Day every day.
+We support several initiatives to reduce our impact on the environment and have partnered with businesses like HOP compost and Bullfrog Power to further these efforts.

-Community Natural Foods won the Best Mid-Size Business Award from the REAP (Respect for the Earth and All People) Be Local Awards in 2013, 2014 and 2015.
+Due in part to these efforts, CNF is proud to have won the Best Mid-Size Business Award from the REAP (Respect for the Earth and All People) Be Local Awards in 2013, 2014, 2015 and 2016.

 Plastic Bag Free

 As Calgary’s first grocer to go single use plastic bag-free Community Natural Foods also uses a private operator to recycle plastics, cardboards, paper, glass, tin and beverage containers.
-Every Community Natural Foods location has a cellphone and PDA recycle box.
+Every Community Natural Foods location has a cellphone and PDA recycle box as well.

-Because Community Natural Foods does not use plastic bags, it has saved 1.5 million plastic bags every year from the landfill since 2008 and has diverted more than 134 000 pounds of their customers waste from landfills.
+Because we do not use plastic bags, CNF and our customers have saved 1.5 million plastic bags every year from the landfill since 2008 and has diverted more than 134 000 pounds of waste from landfills.

 Some not for profits that have been featured include The Mustard Seed, Canadian Women’s Foundation, Calgary Humane Society, Pawsitive Match Foundation, Organic Alberta, Sandy Cross Conservation Society and so many more.

-Community Natural Foods is single use plastic bottle free.
-They have avoided 302 847 single use plastic bottles since 2009.
-This is equivalent to saving more than 45,000 bottles per year and diverting more than 3 300 pounds of their customers waste from landfills.
+In addition CNF is single use plastic bottle free and has avoided selling 302 847 single use plastic bottles since 2009.
+This is equivalent to saving more than 45,000 bottles per year and diverting more than 3 300 pounds of waste from landfills.

 Food Waste Diversion